jbcodeforce/amq-studies/docs/basicjms.md

 A client can have multiple connections and in a connection can have multiple sessions.
 Each session can have producer, consumer or both.
 So a client can go to different destinations: queues and topics.

+## Test JMS 1.1 app

+The following steps use the code under the examples/basicjms folder and
 ## Producing text message

-In JMS 1.1 producer.send() blocks untile remote peer acknowledges delivery.
+In JMS 1.1 producer.send() blocks until remote peer acknowledges delivery.
+The code in the [Publisher.java](https://github.com/jbcodeforce/amq-studies/blob/84587ecd96a1072b54981f5e44314e908370ab72/examples/basicjms/src/main/java/ibm/gse/eda/basicjms/Publisher.java#L59) class demonstrates the 1.1 API.

 But JMS 2.0, support asynchronous send with CompletionListener.
 New classes are added like JMSProducer, and JMSConsumer which are lightweight, and have operations to access message properties and to support chaining.

 In JMS 2.0, the JMSContext implements the AutoCloseable interface, so no need to call the close() operation, if the creation of the JMSContext is in try with resources and catch.

 ```
 ```